10 secrets of the Golden Gate Bridge

 Every two years, the bridge's engineers conduct an inspection of every inch of the bridge, Cosulich-Schwartz said.
 "That creates a work plan for where we need to do painting" and other maintenance work required to keep the bridge in good working condition.

 Once a work plan is developed from those inspections, the painters know where they'll paint next.
-That's when the bridge's ironworkers will rig up scaffolding to create the job site.
+Then the bridge's ironworkers will rig up scaffolding to create the job site.
 They create containment areas for painters to change into and out of their protective gear.
 The areas also keep contaminants getting outside to the public, which are sometimes traveling just a few feet from the job site.

 That's when the painters start sandblasting the area to be painted to remove all of the old paint.
 Then they prime the area to a thickness of 10 milliliters, followed by an intermediate coat and two top coats.
 (It can take months, depending on the size of the area.)